flutter/website/accessiblity.md

   * For Android:
     1. Install the [Accessibility Scanner][accessibility-scanner] for Android
-    1. Enable the Accessiility Scanner from Android Settings > Accessibility > Accssibility Scaenner > On
+    1. Enable the Accessibility Scanner from Android Settings > Accessibility > Accssibility Scanner > On
-    1. Navigate to the Accessiility Scanner 'checkbox' iconbutton to initiate a scan
+    1. Navigate to the Accessibility Scanner 'checkbox' icon button to initiate a scan
   * For iOS:
-    1. Open the `iOS` folder of your Flutter app in xCode
+    1. Open the `iOS` folder of your Flutter app in Xcode
     1. Select a Simulator as the target, and click Run button
-    1. In xCode, select xCode > Open Developer Tools > Accessibility Inspector
+    1. In Xcode, select Xcode > Open Developer Tools > Accessibility Inspector
-    1. In the Accessbility Inspector, select Inspection > Enable Point to Inspect, and then select the various user interface elements in running Flutter app to inspect their accessibility attributes
+    1. In the Accessibility Inspector, select Inspection > Enable Point to Inspect, and then select the various user interface elements in running Flutter app to inspect their accessibility attributes
-    1. In the Accessbility Inspector, select Audit in the toolbar, and then select Run Audio to get a report of potential issues
+    1. In the Accessibility Inspector, select Audit in the toolbar, and then select Run Audio to get a report of potential issues

 [accessibility-scanner]: https://play.google.com/store/apps/details?id=com.google.android.apps.accessibility.auditor&hl=en